 North Roskear Road looking towards Pendarves Street, with the South Crofty site in the background.

 Looking towards South Crofty Mine, taken from North Roskear Street.
 At the base of the hill are the remains of Bickford’s Fuse Works.

 Taken at the base of Pendarves Street, this image shows just how close the South Crofty site is to the surrounding houses.

-An image of the Bickford’s Fuse Works, the building remains here are very impressive.
+An image of the Bickford’s Fuse Works, the facing wall is most impressive.

 A view across Morrison’s Supermarket carpark looking towards Taylor’s Shaft Pumping Engine House of East Pool and Agar Mine.

 The main entrance to Taylor’s Shaft, East Pool and Agar Mine.

 More information about the local Camborne Area can be found by following this link: www.cambornemap.org

 I will be adding more photos of Camborne Town soon, but sadly so many mining remains have been lost.